retrocomputacion/retrobbs/readme.md

  - Improved *dbmaintenance.py* UI, now it is possible to cancel options 'Update user data' and 'Add user'
  - Username is now case-insensitive (username is still stored and displayed as case-sensitive). *dbmaintenance.py* will warn of existing clashing usernames, but will take no action.
 Is up to the admin to edit or delete the offending user accounts.
  - Removed extra empty line if the first section of a menu doesnt have a title.
+ - Custom paths are now read from the configuration file, currently only 'temp' and 'bbsfiles' presets are used internally.

 ---
 # 1.2 The *Turbo56K* protocol